Crescendo Networks

 Crescendo Networks, Ltd. was a privately held computer networking company headquartered in Sunnyvale, California with regional offices in EMEA and APAC.
 Crescendo Networks is not to be confused with Crescendo Communications, Inc. a CDDI/FDDI network equipment manufacturer that Cisco Systems Inc. acquired in 1993.

 Founded in 2002, Crescendo Networks manufactured and sold application delivery controllers which accelerate and optimize website and web application performance.

-On August 2011, company assets have been acquired by F5 Networks through liquidation proceedings in Israel.
+In August 2011, company assets have been acquired by F5 Networks through liquidation proceedings in Israel.
 A number of key Crescendo employees joined F5's office in Tel Aviv.